Denny-Cui/SCAD/README.md

 #### Train on your own datasets

-If you want to train models on your own dataset, you should prepare the following two properly formatting files.
+If you want to train models on your own datasets, you should prepare the following two properly formatting files.

 - user_item_8: nine numbers in a line `<user_id>` `<item_id1> ... <item_id8>` (a user with 8 item that it interacted with)
 - user_item_neigh: ten numbers in a line `<user_id>` `<neigh_id>` `<item_id1> ... <item_id8>` (a user and a neighbor with 8 items that the neighbor interact with)

+### Testing

+To test a well trained SCAD model, you should finish training it on the dataset that you are going to test, and save the model in local files.

+#### Test on the exisiting datasets

+you can use `python3 main.py --p test --dataset {dataset_name}` to train SCAD on dataset.
+Other hyperparameters can be found in the code.

+For example, you can use `python3 main.py --p test --dataset lfm` to train SCAD model on the Lfm-1b dataset.

+#### Train on your own datasets

+If you want to test models on your own datasets, you should prepare the two properly formatting files mentioned above as well.